Space Pool LP Returns

 # Duration Risk

 There is no duration exposure when an LP enters the pool at inception because their PTs and YTs have equal and opposite duration exposure.
-Trading between PTs and target, however, changes the PT balance in the pool, creating some duration exposure because PTs and YTs are no longer matched.
+Trading between PTs and target, however, changes the PT balance in the pool, while the LP's YT position stays the same.
+This means the LP may have more PTs than YTs (or vice versa) at some point in the pool's lifetime, and those "excess" PTs or YTs can create some duration risk.
 The duration drag from falling rates is usually much smaller than the duration drag from rising rates (excess YTs comprise a very small portion of overall exposure unless in an extremely long dated pool with extremely high yields).
 At the kinds of durations that series actually exist at, the more meaningful downside of duration risk usually occurs when fixed rates rise, increasing the PT balance and adding duration risk.
 Offsetting this, though, is the fact that the growing number of PTs in the pool in that case also earn that higher rate.

-This off-setting force is why LPs have an attractive return profile vs staying in the starting asset, even when there are no fees.
+This offsetting force is why LPs can have an attractive return profile vs staying in the provided yield-bearing asset, even when there are no fees.
 The pool can outperform the starting asset in both falling rate environments, and also in extreme rising rate environments.
 When rates stay the same all around, the pool is identical to the starting asset.
-The only underperformance in our analysis happens when rates rise enough to create a drag on returns through duration risk, but not enough for the PTs to earn it back by the time the pool reaches maturity.
+The only underperformance within our analysis happens when rates rise enough to create a drag on returns through duration risk, but not enough for the high yielding PTs traders have sold into the pool to earn it back by the time the pool reaches maturity.
 But, once we include fees, even that slight underperformance becomes less likely.

-Rather than charging fees on volume alone, the Space Pool charges a fee from traders that is equal to Volume * Fixed Rate * 5%.
-As an example, someone buying PTs from this analyzed pool at the start would pay Volume * 10% * 5% = 0.50%.
-This fee structure was initially conceived in order to make sure fees don’t eat too far into PT buyer’s fixed yield at low rates, but it has a very favorable effect on LP returns.
+Rather than charging fees on volume alone, the Space Pool charges a fee from traders that is equal to Volume * PT Discount * 5%.
+As an example, someone buying PTs from this analyzed pool at the start would pay Volume * 10% * 5% = 0.50%, because the starting implied rate is 5% annualized, PT prices are 0.95 underlying (a 5% discount).
+This fee structure was initially conceived in order to make sure fees don’t eat too far into PT buyer’s fixed yield at low rates, but it has a favorable effect on LP returns.
 The charts below show through time performance of some of the different volume and interest rate cases from the initial table, demonstrating the dynamics we’ve described.